Wannabe-King/QuikPick/README.md

 ## Credit
 First I want to thank [Loco Kilo](https://youtu.be/rR3mxe6qcmw?si=OLsjTKqn93q8ifkv), from whom I got the base structure of this project.
 He has made an amazing video tutorial making a **Restaurant Picker App** on this channel.

-## Credit
+## Features added
 - Custom Options by User
 - Reset Button
 - Clear UI
 - App Name and Icon
 - Splash Screen
-- Direction for use of app
+- Direction for use of the app

 ## Getting Started